 Some trackers rely on their own long-life battery while others can be wired up to your car’s on-board diagnostics (OBD) port.

-A VHF system is also an option – albeit more expensive.
+A VHF system is also an option – though it tends to be a bit more expensive.

 The VHF advantage is that it can track your vehicle down even if it’s been hidden underground, or in a hard-to-find, isolated shipping container.

 There’s also another hard-to-argue-with advantage – a Thatcham-approved VHF tracker could also lower your car insurance costs.

 The cost of car trackers can vary depending on the manufacturer.
 You might be able to buy the device with a one off payment, for others you might have to pay a monthly fee via a subscription service.

 Fit a car immobiliser

 Most cars on the road have immobilisers fitted to them.
-Immobilisers were required by law since 8 October 1998.
+Immobilisers have been required by law since 1998.

-But if your car is older, possibly a classic car, then consider having one professionally fitted.
+But if your car is older, possibly a classic car, then consider having them professionally fitted.

 Before immobilisers became commonplace, some cars could be ‘hot-wired’ to start without a key.
 An immobiliser’s job is to stop an engine being run unless the correct key is used.

 A car engine only starts if a code inside the key’s transponder chip matches the code planted in the immobiliser, which is usually factory-fitted.

-While an immobiliser won’t stop your car being pinched, it certainly slows down a car criminal’s progress.
+While an immobiliser won’t stop determined thieves from stealing your car, it certainly slows down a car criminal’s progress.

-And the more secure your vehicle is, the lower your insurance premium could be.
+And the more secure your car is, the lower your insurance costs could be.
 So they’re good news.

 If you’re having an immobiliser fitted by an aftermarket installer, make sure the device is Thatcham-approved.